- About

 Franz Schaefer

-Susan Samuel, Jonathan Craig, William Smoyer
+Susan Samuel, Jonathan Craig, William Smoyer, Hui Kim Yap, Khalid Alhasan

 Professional Education Committee